redis/redis-doc/commands/incr.md

 Increments the number stored at `key` by one.
 If the key does not exist, it is set to `0` before performing the operation.
-An error is returned if the key contains a value of the wrong type or contains a string that is not representable as integer.
+An error is returned if the key contains a value of the wrong type or contains a string that can not be represented as integer.
 This operation is limited to 64 bit signed integers.

 **Note**: this is a string operation because Redis does not have a dedicated